yarnett/snake_game/README.md

 ##Summary
 Snake is one of the first mobile games in development.
 We will be creating a browser based version using our understanding of OOP and DOM manipulation.

+##Learning objectives
+  - Using JavaScript to change the look and behavior of the DOM
+  - React to user input
+  - Utilize object-oriented programming

 ##How do I get started?

 1. First, load the external dependencies with the following commands: